 9. Use colored grout.

-If there's one trend that we can definitely get on board with when it comes to a subway tile kitchen backsplash, it's using colored grout.
-Office S&M chose yellow to offset the pink subway tile used in this herringbone backsplash.
+If there's one interior design trend that we can definitely get on board with, it's using colored grout.
+Office S&M chose a yellow grout color to offset the pink subway tile used in this herringbone backsplash.
 Paired with green cabinets featuring copper trim, the result is truly stunning.

 10. Let it shine.

 High gloss tile looks sublime in kitchens with loads of natural light, and the backsplash in this cook space by Veneer Designs does not disappoint.
 The pearlescent quality of the tile is the perfect complement to the custom walnut cabinetry and open shelving, keeping the overall scheme feeling warm and inviting.

 11. Don’t shy away from color.

 Even though everyone associates subway tile with white, you should know that there are a lot of colors out there to choose from.
 For instance, what about the gorgeous blue-green tile and contrasting white grout combination used in this space by deVOL Kitchens?